FuelLabs/fuels-rs/docs/src/testing/scripts.md

 # Running scripts with arguments

 You can also run the scripts with arguments.
-For this, the setup is a little more heavy, because you have to use the `script_abigen!` macro, which is not unlike the `abigen!` macro seen [previously](../contracts/the-abigen-macro.md).
+For this, the setup is a little heavier because you have to use the `script_abigen!` macro, which is not unlike the `abigen!` macro seen [previously](../contracts/the-abigen-macro.md).

 ````rust,ignore
 {{#include ../../../packages/fuels/tests/harness.rs:script_with_arguments}}